 Too little lemon, or too little lavender, and the madeleine would taste like nothing.
 And well…okay, fine.
 A lot of people like a nothing madeleine.
 Plain ol’ regular nothing madeleines are still pretty tasty.
 But you’re not a lot of people, are you bestie?
 You’re you.
 And that’s wonderful.

 And today, you want a Lemon Lavender Madeleine, balanced just delicately enough to taste of both delicious things, while not tasting like soap.
-Unless you want a Lemon-Raspberry Madeleine or a Lemon & Poppy Seed Madeleine.
+Unless you want a Chocolate Orange Madeleines, Lemon-Raspberry Madeleine or a Lemon & Poppy Seed Madeleine.
 ‘Cos those are cool too.

 Fun Fact: Mr. Darcy’s first name is Fitzwilliam.

 That’s right, Fitzwilliam.
 It’s mentioned precisely two times in the entire book.
 (For those of you that haven’t read it yet, I’m referring to Jane Austen’s Pride & Prejudice)

 Do you know why I know that?
 Well, aside from that fact that I love books (like, LOVE.
 Seriously, words will forever be my first love).
 I know that because my parents had a rather unique way of punishing me as a child.
 You see, as an introverted only child, I had no problems being grounded or even being told to go to bed without any TV.
 I would (and often still do) pass the time daydreaming.

 Instead, my parents had me read books.
 No, not just any books.
 Classics.
 Of my mother’s choice (incidentally, she works in education).
 And my mother loved Jane Austen’s Pride & Prejudice.
 So, I had to read it over and over, and over, and over, and over again.
 And then write her a book review!
 (I don’t even know if she’d read the review each time I rewrote it.)